© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hut circles SE of Yar Tor is a scheduled monument protected by Historic England under reference 1003291.
 View the official record →

-Hut circles SE of Yar Tor is a Bronze Age settlement located on the moorland south-east of Yar Tor in Devon.
+Hut circles south-east of Yar Tor in Devon is a Bronze Age settlement comprising the remains of several roundhouses characteristic of prehistoric occupation on Dartmoor.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003291.

 Hut circles SE of Yar Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003291.